Institutional Aid:

 Federal Aid:

-Eligibility is determined by submission of the FAFSA along with lifetime eligibility and aggregate limit requirements
+Eligibility is determined by submission of the FAFSA along with lifetime eligibility, enrollment intensity, and aggregate limit requirements

-- Pell Grant (during the teaching credential component only, once students submit their Change in Degree Objective (COGO), their aid is adjusted to that of a graduate student
+- Pell Grant Up to $7,395 per academic year (Available during the teaching credential component only.
+If students transition to a Masters program during the same academic year and submit their Change in Degree Objective (COGO), federal/state aid is subject to be adjusted to that of a graduate student)

-- Federal Teach Grant (must meet specific eligibility criteria)
+- Federal Teach Grant Up to $3,772 per academic year (Must meet specific program eligibility criteria)

 NOTE: